 The number of countries that mine the most Bitcoins directly correlates with the electricity bills.
-Bitcoin mining just like mining of any other cryptocurrency consumes a lot of electric power.
-As we’ve already told you, China provides the cheapest electricity alongside access to top-notch mining hardware and software.
+Bitcoin mining consumes a lot of electric power.
+As we’ve already told you, China provides the cheapest electricity alongside access to top-notch hardware and software.
 Therefore, it is no surprise that the vast majority of Bitcoin mining pools are located in China.

 Well, we’ve already described the reasons for China’s mining popularity.
-It is also worth mentioning that China is a center for mining companies that produce mining equipment (mining hardware).
-The industry’s leading mining providers like Bitmain are also situated in China.
-With all that in mind, China will be the BTC mining leader for quite a long time.
+It is also worth mentioning that China is a center for companies that produce equipment (hardware).
+The industry’s leading providers like Bitmain are also situated in China.
+With all that in mind, China will be the mining leader for quite a long time.

-The second largest mining provider is the United States of America.
+The second-largest provider is the United States of America.
 Despite the fact, the US government regulates the cryptocurrency market, the number of Bitcoin mining pools and companies is quite large.
 According to Cambridge stats, it takes second place in the Bitcoin mining map.

 As can be seen above, the rest of the countries which mine Bitcoin is as follows:

-Russia takes the third position, and 6.9% of bitcoin mining performance
+Russia takes the third position and 6.9% of mining performance

 Kazakhstan obtains 6.17%